Nick Ramirez: Los Angeles Dodgers

 On April 2, 2024, the Yankees traded Ramirez to the Los Angeles Dodgers in exchange for cash considerations.
 The Dodgers assigned him to the Triple–A Oklahoma City Baseball Club.
 After just one appearance in the minors, he was called up to the majors on April 13.
 He was designated for assignment on July 30, cleared waivers and was outrighted back to Oklahoma City on August 2.
 On September 8, Ramirez was added back to the major league roster, where he pitched in one more game before he was again designated for assignment on September 10.
 Ramirez cleared waivers and was again outrighted to Oklahoma City on September 12.
 On the season, he appeared in eight games for Los Angeles, with nine earned runs allowed in 31 innings and in 28 games in Oklahoma City, he posted a 4.37 ERA with 28 strikeouts across 35 innings.
 Ramirez elected free agency on October 31.

 Tecolotes de los Dos Laredos

 On May 12, 2025, Ramirez signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 37 relief appearances, he posted a 3–1 record with a 4.60 ERA, 31 strikeouts, and seven saves across 31 1/3 innings.
+On April 14, 2026, Ramirez was released by the Tecolotes.

+Algodoneros de Unión Laguna

+On April 27, 2026, Ramirez signed with the Algodoneros de Unión Laguna of the Mexican League.
+In five relief appearances for Laguna, he struggled to a 10.80 ERA in 3 1/3 innings of work.
+On May 13, Ramirez was released by the Algodoneros.